 Carmine and Cochineal

-• Examples of where it’s been found: yogurt, puddings, Tropicana Grapefruit Juice, strawberry shakes, Snapple Pink Lemonade, SoBe Lifewater, Citrus Listerine, Starbucks Strawberry Frappuccinos
+• Examples of where it’s been found: yogurt, puddings, Tropicana Grapefruit Juice, strawberry shakes, Snapple Pink Lemonade, SoBe Lifewater, Citrus Listerine, jam and it used to be in Starbucks Strawberry Frappuccinos, too!

 • Definition: A food coloring derived from the dried bodies of female beetles.